RVs rely on water lines to move water through the system. If the lines or pipes become frozen during winter, they can crack.

 It’s commonplace to take automotive antifreeze and dilute it down to something less potent.
 This probably works fine for your car or truck.

 However, in the case of an RV or camper, the RV’s plumbing system is being completely flushed out to remove all remnants of water.
-And then gallons of RV antifreeze replaces it.
+And then gallons of RV antifreeze replace it.

 It’s a completely different process and chemical required for this purpose.